uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 A straightforward algorithm to guarantee that you find the shortest route is to check *all* possible routes.
 This involves working out what all the possible routes are, and then checking each one.
 A possible route can be written as a list of the locations (i.e. the numbers on the craypots), in the order to go between them.
-This should be starting to sound familiar to you assuming you did the permutation sort discussed above.
+This should be starting to sound familiar to you assuming you did the permutation sort discussed before.
-Just like in that activity you listed all the possible ordering for the values in the list to be sorted, this algorithm would require listing all the possible orderings of the craypots, which is equivalent (although you don’t need to list all the orderings for this project!).
+Just like in that activity you listed all the possible orderings for the values in the list to be sorted, this algorithm would require listing all the possible orderings of the craypots, which is equivalent (although you don’t need to list all the orderings for this project!).

 How many possible routes are there for the larger example you have generated?
 How is this related to permutation sort, and factorials?